 Tuscan White Bean Purée

 This creamy spread is a culinary multitool.
-It can be a beautiful bed for braised or roasted things, is phenomenal spread on toast for bruschetta, and if you thin it a little with more stock you get a hearty soup.
+It can be a beautiful bed for roasted things, is phenomenal as a spread on toast, and if you thin it a little with some stock you get a hearty soup.
+Beans are loaded with fiber and protein, making them a healthy choice to base a meal on.
+The herbs and aromatics contribute a wide variety of vitamins and minerals.

 Note: You can even skip the puréeing step and have yourself a bowl of fragrant white beans positively begging for a Roman-style artichoke to plunk down on top of them.